 Every local villager on the mountain believes by tradition these must be the remainders of the ark of Noah as mentioned in the Bible** and the Koran.
 In cooperation with a Chinese group of explorers the discovery was documented in a documentary movie in October 2009.
 From off 25 April 2010 the news of the discovery was launched through the international news media.

-Within just a few days the news of this great discovery was poisoned by false rumours on the internet the discovery being a hoax.
+Within just a few days the news of this great discovery was overshadowed by false rumours on the internet the discovery being a hoax.

 Since the June 2008 discovery, several years have passed and meanwhile more than 25 eyewitnesses, amongst who are a Belgian medical doctor, several Dutch* and American Scientists have entered the structure and recorded evidence.
 Those that have entered the structure all mention the same; the impressiveness, prehistoric character and the ingenious ways of construction.
 Apart from this the many artifacts found in situ convinced the scientists of its prehistoric nature.